 Sloane is a freelance spy.
 Although he doesn't work for the government, he frequently accepts assignments from The Director, a head of a secret government agency.
 He's assisted by Torque, a...

-In the year 1885.
-After years of retirement West is called in from his Mexican home, and Gordon is taken off the road as a Shakespearian actor to track down and arrest Dr. Michelito Loveless, Jr. ...
+In 1885, after years of retirement, West is called in from his Mexican home, and Gordon is taken off the road as a Shakespearian actor to track down and arrest Dr. Michelito Loveless, Jr. ...
 See full summary »

 Sloane is a freelance spy.
 Although he doesn't work for the government, he frequently accepts assignments from The Director, a head of a secret government agency.
 He's assisted by Torque, a man with a detachable hand (which can be replaced by a variety of implements drills, guns, and what-not).
 Written by

 6 of 15 people found this review helpful.

 Was this review helpful to you?